-As per Canadian Council of Motor Transport Administrators Road Safety Strategy indicators, "aggressive driving" refers to the group of major contributing factors including:

-- failing to yield right of way

-- disregarding traffic control devices
+As per Canadian Council of Motor Transport Administrators Road Safety Strategy indicators, "aggressive driving" refers to a group of major contributing factors, including failing to yield right of way, disregarding traffic control devices, following too closely, driving too fast for road conditions, exceeding speed limit, passing or changing lanes improperly, and careless driving or stunting.

-- following too closely

-- driving too fast for road conditions

-- exceeding speed limit

-- passing or changing lanes improperly

-- careless driving or stunting

-It's quite a broad category.
-In 2011, these factors represented approximately 35% of all reported collisions.

-The attached chart shows how many fatal aggressive driving collisions would also fall into the five categories established by the Traffic Safety Committee.
+The above chart shows how many fatal aggressive driving collisions fall into the five categories established by the Traffic Safety Committee.
+In addition to being one of the five categories established by the committee, alcohol involvement, distracted driving, excessive speed and wildlife involvement are also major contributing factors.
 The reporting system allows up to four major contributing factors to be associated with each vehicle involved in a collision.

-^{}Excessive speed is included in the aggressive driving category